nnaemekanweke/Ecommerce/README.md

 - Rename **.env.example** to **.env**
 - Open .env file in your editor and enter your database credentials.
 - Open your terminal and cd to the root directory of the cloned repo
+- Download and install composer on your local machine [here](https://getcomposer.org/download/).
 - Run this comand **composer install** and **php artisan key:generate**
 - Then run **php artisan migrate** and **php artisan db:seed**
 - Start the app by runing **php artisan serve**